Part VI

 You can forgive fully while maintaining a boundary of zero contact.
 Do not let the Oneness Shadow trick you into opening the door to a thief just because you have ceased to hate them.

-Drawing on somatic regulation—breath, orientation, and anchoring—we can identify three common ways the Prism refracts impact.
+Use somatic regulation—breath, orientation, and anchoring—to identify three common ways the Prism refracts impact.

 From your center, identify which refraction is occurring and respond accordingly: